Calico cat: Genetics

-In genetic terms, calico cats resemble tortoiseshells in most ways, except that the tortoiseshell has a black undercoat and the calico has a white undercoat.
+In genetic terms, calico cats resemble tortoiseshells in most ways, except that the tortoiseshell has no white spotting (piebald).
 One anomaly is that, as a rule of thumb, the larger the areas of white, the fewer and larger the patches of ginger and dark or tabby coat.
 In contrast, a non-white-spotted tortoiseshell usually has small patches of color or even something resembling a salt-and-pepper sprinkling.
 This reflects the genetic effects on relative speeds of migration of melanocytes and X-inactivation in the embryo.